JetBrains/kotlin-web-site/docs/topics/native/native-get-started.md

 ## Using Gradle

-In this section, you'll learn how to manually create a Kotlin/Native application using Gradle.
+In this section, you'll learn how to manually create a Kotlin/Native application using [Gradle](https://gradle.org).
+It's the default build system for Kotlin/Native and Kotlin Multiplatform projects, which is also commonly used in Java, Android, and other ecosystems.

 ### Create project files

-1. To get started, install the compatible version of [Gradle](https://gradle.org/install/).
+1. To get started, install a compatible version of [Gradle](https://gradle.org/install/).
 See the [compatibility table](gradle-configure-project.md#apply-the-plugin) to check the Kotlin Gradle plugin (KGP) compatibility with available Gradle versions.
 2. Create an empty project directory.
-Inside it, create the `build.gradle(.kts)` Gradle build file with the following
+Inside it, create a `build.gradle(.kts)` file with the following content:
-   content:

    <tabs group="build-script">
    <tab title="Kotlin" group-key="kotlin">